Grant Eligibility

 Our commercial freezers are getting ready to go out.
 We store all of our frozen food that we give away in those.
 The value of the food in the freezers is approximately $28,000.
 Instead of repairing them, we chose to invest in new freezers.
 The cost is $6,890.
 A local resident gave us $2,000 for the new freezers and we are requesting a grant for the balance of $4,890.

-When completing your application, the date used for the end of the grant period must be on or before August 20th of the following year.
+When completing your application, the date used for the end of the grant period must be on or before the date listed on the grant application.

 Grantee Requirements & Information